roblzs/cpp-practice/README.md

 ## What I learned

-### Lesson1
+Import library or package that can be accessed and used in code.

 ```cpp
 #include <library_name>
 ```

-This imports library or package that can be accessed and used in code.
+namespace is a declarative region that provides a scope to the indentifiers (the names of types, functions, variables, etc) inside it.

+If this line is included, I don't have to reference std:: before a function call

 ```cpp
 using namespace std;
 ```
-namespace is a declarative region that provides a scope to the indentifiers (the names of types, functions, variables, etc) inside it.

-If this line is included, I don't have to reference std:: before a function call

 std = standart